NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 ### Select Day

-This is called to select the day of the date we want othe calendar picker to go to.
+This is called to select the day of the date we want the calendar picker to go to.

 #### Required Arguments